updated

 Dinner: A chance for us all to cook together, sit together, learn about each other and have some great chats.

-*️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️*️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️*️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️Much of our diet contains local free-range eggs and cheese, so unfortunately it ISN'T SUITABLE FOR VEGANS or restrictive eaters.*️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️*️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️*️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️
+*️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️*️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️*️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️Much of my diet contains local free-range eggs and cheese, so unfortunately it ISN'T SUITABLE FOR VEGANS or restrictive eaters.*️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️*️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️*️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️

 We go to the market on Tuesday mornings (inc. coffee and cake) and out for a cheap, delicious pizza or rustic local meal on Friday nights.
-When/where possible, we will also take you to touristy things/days at the beach/feste etc. Please bring pocket money for these.
+When/where possible, I will also take you to touristy things/days at the beach/feste etc. Please bring pocket money for these.

 • What else ...